Use cases

 • · X / Twitter "any AI for [task]?" threads

-"Is there an AI app that does [task]?" → real answer (yours), per-signal page that mirrors their use-case description verbatim.
+"Is there an AI app that does [task]?" → real answer (yours), per-demand landing page that mirrors their use-case description verbatim.

 Outcome